Deesthortered/solution-template-generator/README.md

 Each building has apartments with different `floor`, `area`, and `localNumber`.
 Apartments have a `state` attribute that determines apartment is rented or empty.
-Rented apartments consume more energy and heating, and empty has no energy and no heating.
+Rented apartments consume energy and heating, and empty has no energy consumption and no heating.
 Sometimes we can observe anomalies in energy consumption because of accidents: stolen energy and forgotten home devices, heating anomaly: empty apartment is heated.
 To simplify the solution, there are defined 3 levels of consumption: low, medium, and high.